Peej11/mainsail-installer/README.md

 # mainsail-installer
-This is an install script to setup [Klipper](https://github.com/KevinOConnor/klipper), the [Klipper API](https://github.com/Arksine/klipper/tree/work-web_server-20200131), and the [Web Interface](https://github.com/meteyou/mainsail) on a clean SD card image with Raspbian.
+This is an install script to automate the [Klipper](https://github.com/KevinOConnor/klipper), [Klipper API](https://github.com/Arksine/klipper/tree/work-web_server-20200131), and [Web Interface](https://github.com/meteyou/mainsail) installation process on Raspbian.

-Thanks to tinpec for cleaning up the first pass of my ASCII art and Fulg for bypassing the manual `make menuconfig` in klipper :)
+Please read [How to Install](https://github.com/ArmyAg08/mainsail-installer#how-to-install) to get started.

 # What does this installer do?
 The installer will give you the option to configure several common items from running `sudo raspi-config`: change password, change hostname, and configure timezone.
 Hostname and timezone do impact how the Web UI displays information.